Logarithmic Subdiffusion from a Damped Bath Model: Damped Bath Model

 where the quadratic system term counters the potential re-normalisation induced from the interaction of the system and the bath.
 The bath Hamiltonian term $H_{\textsc{b}}$ has the usual kinetic and quadratic potential terms but to each oscillator we add an extra Hamiltonian term $H_{\textsc{b}}^{(n)}$

 where $H_{\textsc{b}}^{(n)}$ is an entire secondary harmonic bath Hamiltonian consisting of $N_{n}$ oscillators coupled linearly to the $n^{\text{th}}$ oscillator,

-Here $q_{n,\nu}$ and $p_{n,\nu}$ are the position and momentum respectively of the $\nu^{\text{th}}$ oscillator in the secondary bath corresponding to the $n^{\text{th}}$ oscillator of the primary bath.
+Here $q_{n,\nu}$ and $p_{n,\nu}$ are the position and momentum respectively of the $\nu^{\text{th}}$ oscillator in the secondary bath coupled to the $n^{\text{th}}$ oscillator of the primary bath.
 Instead of a standard harmonic equation of motion, the equation of motion of the $n^{\text{th}}$ primary bath oscillator takes the form of a generalised Langevin equation, owing to the interaction with the secondary bath,

 The memory kernel $k_{n}$ and the stochastic force $\varepsilon_{n}$ are given by the familiar expressions for the standard oscillator environmental model \cite{BreuerPetruccione07}.
 The stochasticity of $\varepsilon_{n}(t)$ arises from the (thermal) uncertainty of the initial conditions $q_{n,\nu}(0)$ and $p_{n,\nu}(0)$.
-Assuming a standard Ohmic spectral density for each secondary bath, the primary bath equation of motion becomes that of a damped and driven harmonic oscillator,